IonDen/ion.rangeSlider/readme.md

             <td>values<div><sup>data-values</sup></div></td>
             <td>[]</td>
             <td>array</td>
             <td>Set up your own array of possible slider values.
 They could be numbers or strings.
-If the values array is set up, min, max and step param, are no longer can be changed.</td>
+If the values array is set up, min, max and step param, can no longer be changed.</td>
         </tr>

         <tr class="options__new">